silky/chrisdone-homepage/posts/teaching.markdown

 >   here …

 Oddly, the spoilering continues.
 The learner has already stated that they're going through exercises.
-The channel persisting in trying to spoil the learning process and it does so clumsily.
+The channel is persisting in trying to spoil the learning process and it does so clumsily.
 The meta-discussion continues:

 > * **Socrates**: Laozi, the part where you give a complete newbie